 Residency: $800 for 3 days

-Students will learn mathematical concepts of precision when creating a face jug piece, 21st century skills of reasoning and problem-solving when creating their piece.
+Students will learn mathematical concepts of precision when creating their sculpture, 21st century skills of reasoning and problem-solving when creating their piece.
 21st century content specific skills of global awareness while learning the process; Students will strengthen their speaking and listening skills such as SL1, SL2 and SL3.

 Teresa Strohl –Visual Arts Teacher, Barrianger Academic Center